 If you’ve ever visited Spain, you’ve probably seen salmorejo soup on almost any restaurant menu.
 However, it isn’t only popular in Spanish restaurants as it is also on the menu in many Spanish households.
 The reason for its popularity over other Spanish soups is that the recipe for salmorejo is easy to make with just a few cheap local ingredients and is very refreshing for those hot Spanish summer months.

 This creamy cold Spanish soup originates from Andalusia which is in the southern part of Spain, and more specifically, the city of Córdoba, hence its popular name salmorejo cordobés.
-Similar to its popular cousin, gazpacho, which also originates from Andalusia, the popularity of both soups has spread over the whole country.
+Similar to its popular cousin, gazpacho, which also originates from Andalusia, the popularity of both soups from Spain has spread over the whole country.

 Gazpacho however is still more popular outside of Spain, but, what is the main difference?